< Project Overview >

 Conventional intensive monitoring of ICU patients’ vital signs requires high-quality monitors and well-trained staff, both of which are unaffordable and unavailable in limited-resource settings, particularly during health emergencies.
 Low-cost wearable physiological monitors, such as fitness trackers, offer an affordable solution to monitor physiological data in limited-resource settings.

-The project’s primary objective is to provide proof-of-principle that a low-cost health-monitoring using low-cost wearable sensors, recognising the infrastructure they are connected to, can be used to develop predictive monitoring systems for the early detection of patient deterioration in limited-resource settings.
+Our project’s primary objective was to provide proof-of-principle that a low-cost health-monitoring using low-cost wearable sensors, recognising the infrastructure they are connected to, can be used to develop predictive monitoring systems for the early detection of patient deterioration in limited-resource settings.
+We worked in close collaboration with our clinical collaborators at the Oxford University Clinical Research Unit (OUCRU) in Ho Chi Min City, Vietnam, to assess and review wearable devices practical aspects.

 Professor David Clifton – University of Oxford